mshafer/songkick-apify/README.md

 ## Testing locally

-Create a file called `apify_storage/key_value_stores/default/INPUT.json` with the contents:
+Create a file called `INPUT.json` in `apify_storage/key_value_stores/default/` with the contents:

 ```json
 {
     "username": "<songkick_username>"
 }
 ```

+Then run the following commands to test the actor logic locally:

 ```bash
 yarn install